mohmorsi/Containerize-a-Java-Application-into-a-Docker-Image/README.md

-# Containerize a Java Application into a Docker Image
+# Containerizing a Java Application into a Docker Image

 ![image](./img/docker1.png)